johnwright/diffa/release-notes/next.md

 * [??] -

+## Deprecated Features

+* [96] - Removed the REST API call to trigger a scan for all pairs within a domain

 ## General Maintenance

 * [92] - Increased the minimum blob size in the heatmap and scaled it logarithmically